 The MTWG proposes a multi-step framework for addressing MTI overlaps with RAcq/C&S programs.
 The framework is discussed in further detail in subsequent sub-sections below.

 Identify Overlaps.
-During the process of identifying and developing any MTI, the MT Program Administrator (MT-PA), working with the MTI proposer(s), relevant PA(s), 3PIs, C&S teams and other stakeholders, will evaluate whether, and to what extent, the proposed MTI might overlap with any RAcq/C&S programs.
+During the process of identifying and developing any MTI, the MTA, working with the MTI proposer(s), relevant PA(s), 3PIs, C&S teams and other stakeholders, will evaluate whether, and to what extent, the proposed MTI might overlap with any RAcq/C&S programs.

 Select MTIs to Enhance Positive and Minimize Negative Overlaps.
-The MT-PA, during the process of identifying and developing any MTI, will consider the nature and extent of overlap with RAcq/C&S implementation programs as part of the MT selection process, seeking opportunities for positive overlaps and the elimination or reduction of negative overlaps.
+The MTA, during the process of identifying and developing any MTI, will consider the nature and extent of overlap with RAcq/C&S implementation programs as part of the MT selection process, seeking opportunities for positive overlaps and the elimination or reduction of negative overlaps.

 Collaboration to Enhance Outcomes.
-The MT-PA, MTI proposer(s), and relevant PA(s), 3PI(s) and C&S implementation team(s) will work collaboratively together to find ways for the proposed MTI and affected RAcq/C&S programs to work synergistically, increasing value to customers and the energy system and promoting a robust and competitive market for efficiency.
+The MTA, MTI proposer(s), and relevant PA(s), 3PI(s) and C&S implementation team(s) will work collaboratively together to find ways for the proposed MTI and affected RAcq/C&S programs to work synergistically, increasing value to customers and the energy system and promoting a robust and competitive market for efficiency.

 Informal Dispute Resolution.
-The MT-PA, PA, 3PI(s)/C&S teams and relevant MTI proposer(s) would engage in informal discussions intended to find project-by-project solutions to any conflicts.
+The MTA, PA, 3PI(s)/C&S teams and relevant MTI proposer(s) would engage in informal discussions intended to find project-by-project solutions to any conflicts.

 Formal CPUC Alternative Dispute Resolution Procedures.
-If a conflict remains after the informal discussions, the MT-PA, PA, 3PI or C&S team(s), or MTI proposer(s) may invoke expedited CPUC resolution procedures.
+If a conflict remains after the informal discussions, the MTA, PA, 3PI or C&S team(s), or MTI proposer(s) may invoke expedited CPUC resolution procedures.
 The CPUC would be the ultimate arbiter in the event the parties cannot resolve the dispute themselves.

 Types of Overlap